 When you put everything together it becomes one of the most popular root herbal teas and one of the best-tasting root teas in my opinion.

-Buddha Teas Organic Dong Quai Root (*affiliate link) is among the best around and comes in convenient tea bags.
+Buddha Teas Organic Dong Quai Root (*affiliate link), available on Amazon, is among the best around and comes in convenient tea bags.

 Elecampane Root Tea